Digital Dharma

 To experience the Buddhist vision of reality, we need to apply its teachings to the specific issues of our lives.
 Nowhere are the dynamics of craving and contentment, suffering and freedom, clearer to see than in our relationship to our phones and other devices.

-Screens mediate nearly every aspect of our lives - they can provide wonderful opportunities but all too often lead us into a fog of confusion and negativity.
+These devices mediate nearly every aspect of our lives - providing wonderful opportunities, but all too often leading us into a fog of confusion and negativity.
+And now many of us are interacting daily with AI: human-imitating language models that are reshaping our minds in ways we don’t fully understand.

-The Digital Dharma course uses ancient practices and modern tools to help us use technology more wisely, and to clear the way for a more meaningful life.
+The Digital Dharma course uses ancient practices and modern tools to help us use technology more wisely, understand our minds more deeply, and clear the way for a more creative, meaningful life.

 Course Description